 2. Wearable Technology

-Wearable technological advancements have already been carried by a few airlines, both for engineers and cabin crew.
+Wearable technological advancements have already been carried by a few airlines for engineers and cabin crew.
 According to Omar Kaddouha, a professional in Aviation Safety of Flights, the former cabin crew and engineers’ uniforms include LEDs to display helpful details, such as numbers.

 Engineers may benefit from LEDs in jacket hoods to illuminate work areas and leave their hands free for maintenance and inspection.
 In-built microphones and cameras allow remotely based colleagues to troubleshoot technical problems, whereas air quality sensors enable wearers to monitor their work environment.